markdown-extended/manifest/mde-manifest.md

     ```

 **Implementation Note:** In an HTML implementation, this feature permits to create a *language friendly* code block,
-as recommended by the W3C in the [HTML5 specifications][w3c-html5-code-specifications].
+as recommended by the W3C in the [HTML5 `code` element specification][w3c-html5-code-specifications].

 ##### C.6.b.3.
 Fenced code blocks with attributes {#C6b3}